ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 Service patterns can be broken down into sub-patterns, for example prepare to book an appointment.
 Each sub-pattern contains tasks, for example check eligibility.
 You do not need to use all of these.
 Consider which are appropriate for your service.

-### People arranging, managing and attending appointments: sub-patterns and tasks
+### People attending appointments: sub-patterns and tasks

 #### 1. Prepare to book appointment